 Another tax planning strategy every tax planning advisor recommends to focus on is tax-effective charitable giving.
 This includes gifting appreciated securities to avoid capital gains.
 By gifting appreciated securities you avoid the capital gains that you would incur if you sold the shares.
 Also, if you are 72 or older, you can gift IRA assets.
 You are eligible to transfer up to $100,000 per year directly to a charity tax-free because this amount is not included in your adjusted gross income.
 The charitable distributions will also count toward the required minimum distributions that you must make each year when you reach the age of 70 ½ or 72, depending on your date of birth.
 Lastly, a Donor Advised Fund is a giving account that allows donors to make a charitable contribution, receive an immediate tax deduction and then recommend grants from the fund over time.

 To have an effective annual tax planning strategy you should also consider tax-loss harvesting.
 This strategy can help investors minimize any taxes owed on capital gains or regular income.
 It can also improve overall investment returns.
 As a strategy, tax-loss harvesting involves selling an investment that has lost value, replacing it with a reasonably similar investment, and then using the investment sold at a loss to offset any realized gains.

 Tax reduction strategies

-Tax planning strategies start with understanding your tax bracket, which will help you understand the tax reduction strategies that would be best for your unique situation.
+Financial tax planning start with understanding your tax bracket, which will help you understand the tax reduction strategies that would be best for your unique situation.
 For example, municipal bonds may seem like a perfect investment, because it is income that is not subject to taxes.
 However, depending on your tax bracket, taxable bonds that pay a higher interest rate may make more sense for you on an after-tax basis vs tax-free municipal bonds.
 Knowing your tax bracket will also help you understand taxes owed on capital gains, ordinary dividends and qualified dividends.